 B. Review Materials

 After the tenure and/or promotion process is initiated, the individual faculty member is responsible for submitting documentation and evidence necessary for a complete review, consistent with Provost requirements and including any specialized material required for review, to the school.
-Faculty should follow guidelines established by the Provost’s office, the HIDA, and in particular, the respective school. vidence should focus on accomplishments while on tenure track at ASUvidence of experience and accomplishments prior to appointment at ASU may also be included
+Faculty should follow guidelines established by the Provost’s office, the HIDA, and in particular, the respective school.
+For review for tenure, evidence should focus on accomplishments while on tenure track at ASU; evidence of experience and accomplishments prior to appointment at ASU may also be included. but the focus for tenure should be on accomplishments while on tenure track.

+For promotion to professor, evidence of experience and accomplishments prior to appointment at ASU may also be included.

 In addition to the materials submitted by the candidate, the school director shall obtain evaluations from external reviewers outside of ASU.
 The candidate plays a role in building a list of possible external reviewers with the school director, following guidelines from the Provost’s office and the school policies.
 The director must consult with the dean or associate dean in determining the list of possible external reviewers.
 The list of external reviewers should be submitted to the Dean’s office by mid-April.